-All of the panel's zone circuits are monitored for open and short circuit faults and detector head removal (unless there is an alarm condition or the zone is in test or disabled).
-All faults are indicated by the relevant Zone Fault light pulsing yellow.
+This light flashes yellow when there is a fault on any part of the fire alarm system.
+It is always lit in tandem with at least one other Fault light which displays precise All of the panel's zone circuits (up to eight) are monitored for open and short circuit faults and detector head removal (unless there is an alarm condition or the zone is in test or disabled).
+All faults are indicated by the relevant Zone Fault light(s) pulsing yellow.
+The Sounder Status light will also pulse yellow if sounders are fitted.
+For advice on how to correct this fault see page 19, section 1.1.